Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Stability Analysis

 \subsection{Averaged System Analysis}

-Next, we carry out the stability analysis of the time-varying system~\eqref{eq:mixed_scale_system_our} by leveraging on the averaging and timescale separation theories (cf. Section~\ref{app:averaging} for further details).
-Indeed, since system~\eqref{eq:mixed_scale_system_our} enjoys a two-time-scale structure (cf.~the generic system~\eqref{eq:mixed_scale_system} in Section~\ref{app:averaging}), we can study~\eqref{eq:mixed_scale_system_our} by only investigating an auxiliary system typically termed as the \emph{averaged system}.
-The latter is obtained by considering the slow dynamics~\eqref{eq:mixed_scale_system_our_slow} in which (i) the fast state is frozen to its equilibrium, i.e., with $\tct = 0$ for all $\iter \ge 0$, and (ii) the vector field describing the dynamics is averaged with respect to time.
+Next, we carry out the stability analysis of the time-varying system~\eqref{eq:mixed_scale_system_our} by using the averaging and timescale separation theories (cf. Section~\ref{app:averaging}).
+System~\eqref{eq:mixed_scale_system_our} enjoys a two-time-scale structure.
+Hence, we can study~\eqref{eq:mixed_scale_system_our} by only investigating an auxiliary system typically termed the \emph{averaged system} (see Section~\ref{app:averaging}).
+The latter is obtained by considering the slow dynamics~\eqref{eq:mixed_scale_system_our_slow} in which the fast state is frozen to its equilibrium ($\tct = 0$ for all $\iter \in \N$) and the vector field describing the dynamics is averaged with respect to time.
 The following result is instrumental to properly write the averaged system. \begin{lemma} Let the assumptions of Theorem~\ref{th:convergence} hold true.
 Consider $f$ defined in~\eqref{eq:f}.
 Then, it holds

-uniformly in $\bar{\iter} \in \N$ and for all $\tz = \col(\tes,\tg) \in \R^{\nz}$.\oprocend \end{lemma} The proof of Lemma~\ref{lemma:f_av} is given in Appendix~\ref{app:f_av}.
+uniformly in $\bar{\iter} \in \N$ and for all $\tz = \col(\tg,\tes) \in \R^{\nz}$.\oprocend \end{lemma} The proof of Lemma~\ref{lemma:f_av} is given in Appendix~\ref{app:f_av}.

 Lemma~\ref{lemma:f_av} provides a suitable approximation of the dynamics of $\tz$ in~\eqref{eq:mixed_scale_system_our_slow} when (i) the convergence of the fast state $\tc$ to its equilibrium has already occurred and (ii) by averaging over time $\iter$ the vector field $f(0,\tz,\iter)$.
-Specifically, under this approximation, Lemma~\ref{lemma:f_av} ensures that the two components of the driving term of the dynamics of $\tz$ are given by (i) a proportional term $-\ssz\tes$ and (ii) an approximate version of the correct gradient $\G(\tg + \gstar, \pr)$.
+Specifically, under this approximation, Lemma~\ref{lemma:f_av} ensures that the two components of the driving term of the dynamics of $\tz$ are given by (i) a proportional term $-\ssz\tes$ and (ii) an approximated version of the correct gradient $\G(\tg + \gstar, \pr)$.
 Next, we will leverage averaging theory to prove the stability of the origin for system~\eqref{eq:mixed_scale_system_our}.

 Once the averaged vector field has been characterized in Lemma~\ref{lemma:f_av}, we can introduce $f\av: \R^{\nz} \to \R^{\nz}$ given by